andykeefe/cryptopals/set6/README.md

 ### Nonces

 A "nonce" is more than just funny British slang for sex offenders.
 Cryptographically speaking, a nonce, which may also be referred to as an initialization vector (IV), is a "**n**umber used **once**."
-The theory behind a nonce/IV is that it is a randomly generated or counter value that is unique to each use of the encryption scheme such that a duplicate plaintext message put through the encryption scheme results in a distinct ciphertext, even if the key is the same.
+The theory behind a nonce/IV is that it is a randomly generated or counter-generated value that is unique to each use of the encryption scheme such that a duplicate plaintext message put through the encryption scheme results in a distinct ciphertext, even if the key is the same.
 The nonce need not be secret, but it must change each time the encryption scheme is used [4][5].